petrelharp/coaltheory/outline.md

 =======

 1. Pedigrees and inheritance, and statistics of the realized ARG
-  * background: recombination, segregation, and mutation
+  * modeling recombination, segregation, and mutation
   * the ARG: embedding of recombination into the pedigree
   * single-site statistics
     + heterozygosity